What is the Difference Between the Types of White LED Christmas Lights?

 Warm white is probably the most popular variation of white LED lights.
 A likely reason for that popularity is that warm whites closely mimic the look of white incandescent lights.
 And white incandescents ruled the Christmas lighting landscape for generations.

 Warm white LEDs achieve their look by swirling a bit of yellow in with the white.
-It's that slight hint of yellow that gives the light its 'warm' look.
+It's that slight hint of yellow that gives the light its 'warm,' cheery and classic Christmas look.

 Unfortunately, the actual color shade of warm white can vary significantly.
 The color temperature of any light is measured in Kelvins.
 This measurement is even more important in the white colors than it is in other colors.
 The lower the Kelvin temperature, the more visible yellow you'll encounter.

 Warm white Kelvin temperatures range from as low as 2200 (very heavy yellow) up to 3200 (very little yellow).
-For our own professional installations, we typically use 2800 Kelvin, but when we're looking to make a job really pop and the client is okay with virtually no yellow, we'll go with a 3200 Kelvin, which will be the brightest of the warm whites.
+For our own professional installations, we typically use 2800 Kelvin warm white Christmas lights, but when we're looking to make a job really pop and the client is okay with virtually no yellow, we'll go with a 3200 Kelvin warm white light, which will be the brightest of the warm whites.

 Cool White LED Christmas Lights

 The color temperature of cool white lights can range from 6,000K up to 9,000K.
-The higher the number, the more blue the LED bulbs will have.
+The higher the number, the bluer the LED bulbs will have.

 Pure White LED Christmas Lights